 - Balsamic glaze.
 You can purchase balsamic glaze at most grocery stores, usually located near other vinegars and oils.
 You can also easily make your own by simmering 1/2 cup balsamic vinegar in a small saucepan over medium heat for 10-15 minutes.
 It will reduce to a thick, syrupy liquid.
 You can also try adding a pinch of brown sugar to the vinegar while it simmers to enhance the sweetness.

 Absolutely!
 Try sprinkling a little shaved Parmesan on top of the bruschetta right before serving, or melting a thin slice of mozzarella on top of the chicken while it’s warm in the skillet, then adding the bruschetta.

 What To Serve With Bruschetta Chicken

-If you try this bruschetta chicken or any other recipe on the blog, please remember to rate the recipe and leave a comment below.
-I love hearing from you, and other readers will benefit from your experience!
+If you try this Bruschetta Chicken, don’t forget to rate the recipe and leave a comment below.
+I love hearing how recipes turn out in your kitchen, and it helps other readers, too.

 - 1 teaspoon garlic powder

 - 1/4 cup fresh basil leaves slivered

 - 1 teaspoon balsamic vinegar